hayhan/loganalyzer/README.md

 **PyTorch**

 see https://pytorch.org/ for install instructions.
 The version is 1.5.0 or above.
+The DeepLog depends on it.

 **Installation**